 While a firewall protects you from the traffic itself, two-factor authentication protects you from someone breaking through with the lucky combination.
-Imagine an employee’s login info were stolen in the Equifax break and that employee used the same credentials to access your network remotely.
+In an Equifax break, for example, imagine the steal an employee’s information.
+Let’s say that employee used the same credentials to access your network remotely.
 Without two-factor authentication, hackers now have access to your company’s network.

 Two-factor authentication is great protection because the second access code isn’t stored in a database.
-Instead, a password is sent somewhere such as your phone and is valid for only 60 seconds.
+Valid for 60 seconds, they send a password to your phone for you to use.
 Two-factor authentication essentially downgrades credential stuffing attacks to distributed denial of service threats, meaning the attacks can still bring down a network through sheer traffic volume, but they can’t penetrate that network’s defenses.

 3. Vote for VPNs

 Almost all businesses allow remote access, which means their networks are vulnerable to external penetration attacks.
 The situation becomes even direr when you consider that employees are not always logging in from secure networks.
 Instead, they might be working from coffee shops, airports, and other hacker heavens with free public WiFi.